open5e/open5e/content/srd/magic-items.md

 >
 > Typically found in 1d4 pots inside a fine wooden box with a brush
 > (weighing 1 pound in total), these pigments allow you to create
-> three-­‐‑dimensional objects by painting them in two dimensions.
+> three-­dimensional objects by painting them in two dimensions.
 The
 > paint flows from the brush to form the desired object as you
 > concentrate on its image.
 >